 More generally, I attempt in my book to show the plausibility of each set of ideas and ideologies.
-As Reddy points out in his essay, this certainly does not mean that I put all ideologies on the same scale.
+Of course, this does not mean that I put all ideologies on the same level.
 In the case of progressive taxation, I try to explain why I find the Pandora box argument ultimately unconvincing.
-Namely, in light of the 20th century international experience with tax progressivity, and after a critical examination of the positive historical evidence associated with this experience, I argue that the desirable level of income and wealth tax progressivity is very high (up to 80%-90% tax rates for very top income and wealth levels), that the true historical source of prosperity lies in education and equality (rather than in the pursuit of trickle-down inequality), and that we should rely on democratic deliberation to set the right level of fiscal progressivity (rather than on constitutional limitations).
-However, I always try to make clear that the available evidence is insufficient and imperfect, so that opposite views will always keep some plausibility.
+Namely, in light of the 20th century international experience with tax progressivity, and after a critical examination of the positive historical evidence associated with this experience, I argue that the desirable level of income and wealth tax progressivity is very high (up to 80%-90% tax rates for very top income and wealth levels), that the true historical source of prosperity lies in education and equality (rather than in the pursuit of trickle-down inequality), and that we should rely on democratic deliberation (rather than constitutional limitations) to set the right level of fiscal progressivity.
+However I always try to make clear that the available evidence is insufficient and imperfect, so that opposite views will always retain some plausibility.
 In that sense, my analysis of ideological struggles attempts to go beyond Marxian notions such as "false consciousness".
 Because the institutional choices that human societies need to make are so complex, there is ample room for rational disagreement and democratic deliberation.

 Let me now take the example of the "Swedish revolution".
-Following the work of Erik Bengtsonn, I stress that the inequality regime which was in place in Sweden during the 1865-1911 period was one of the most extreme European proprietarian societies ever observed (and arguable the most extreme).
-It is not only that voting rights were restricted to the richest segments of society (viz., approximately the top 20% of male taxpayers of the time)-a feature which one finds in most European societies in the 19th century.
-What is striking in the case of Sweden is that the wealth-owning class was able to impose a much more sophisticated system tying political rights and property ownership, in the sense that the actual number of voting rights (the fyrkar) was roughly proportional to the amount of wealth and the level of taxes, up to 54 votes in legislative elections and 100 votes in urban municipal elections.
-There was no such celling in rural municipal elections, so that around 1880-1900 there were several dozen municipalities where one taxpayer had more than 50% of the vote (including the municipality of the then Prime Minister, Count Arvid Posse).
-This electoral system was finally changed in 1911, and universal suffrage was imposed in 1921, following an intense popular mobilization.
+Following the work of Erik Bengtsonn, I stress that the inequality regime in place in Sweden during the 1865-1911 period was one of the most extreme European proprietarian societies ever observed (and arguably the most extreme).
+It is not only that voting rights were restricted to the richest segments of society (namely, approximately the top 20% of male taxpayers of the time)-a feature found in most European societies in the 19th century.
+What is striking in the case of Sweden is that the wealth-owning class was able to impose a much more sophisticated system tying political rights and property ownership, in the sense that the actual number of voting rights (the fyrkar) was roughly proportional to the amount of wealth and the level of taxes: up to 54 votes in legislative elections and 100 votes in urban municipal elections.
+There was no such ceiling in rural municipal elections, so that around 1880-1900 there were several dozen municipalities where one taxpayer had more than 50% of the vote (including the municipality of the then Prime Minister, Count Arvid Posse).
+In municipal elections, corporations also had the right to vote, again on the basis of their assets and taxes-something that even the most self-confident international businesses today do not dare to ask for in the countries where they operate (though they sometimes find alternative ways to obtain the same outcome).
+This peculiar Swedish electoral system was finally changed in 1911, and universal suffrage was imposed in 1921, following an intense popular mobilization.
 The Swedish social-democrats (SAP) took power in 1932.
-They then ruled the country for most of the following 60 years and put in place what has come to be viewed as one of the most egalitarian societies in history (and rightly so, in spite of its many limitations).
-The Swedish transition perfectly illustrates the key role of social mobilization and political ideology in order to induce a dramatic change in the basic organization of society over a relatively brief period.
+They then ruled the country for most of the following sixty years and put in place what has come to be viewed as one of the most egalitarian societies in history (and rightly so, in spite of its many limitations).
+The Swedish transition perfectly illustrates the key role of social mobilization and political ideology in inducing a dramatic change in the basic organization of society over a relatively brief period.